wangyu-/tinyfecVPN/doc/README.zh-cn.md

-    -i,--interval         imin:imax       similiar to -i above, but scatter randomly between imin and imax -q,--queue-len        <number>        max fec queue len, only for mode 0 --decode-buf          <number>        size of buffer of fec decoder,u nit: packet, default: 2000 --fix-latency         <number>        try to stabilize latency, only for mode 0 --delay-capacity      <number>        max number of delayed packets --disable-fec         <number>        completely disable fec, turn the program into a normal udp tunnel --sock-buf            <number>        buf size for socket, >=10 and <=10240, unit: kbyte, default: 1024
+    -i,--interval         imin:imax       similiar to -i above, but scatter randomly between imin and imax -q,--queue-len        <number>        max fec queue len, only for mode 0 --decode-buf          <number>        size of buffer of fec decoder,u nit: packet, default: 2000 --fix-latency                         try to stabilize latency, only for mode 0 --delay-capacity      <number>        max number of delayed packets --disable-fec         <number>        completely disable fec, turn the program into a normal udp tunnel --sock-buf            <number>        buf size for socket, >=10 and <=10240, unit: kbyte, default: 1024